PradipKhanal22/PradipKhanal22/README.md

 # 💫 About Me:
-# Hi there! 👋 I'm Pradip Khanal 👨‍💻
+# Hi there! 👋 Its me Pradip Khanal 👨‍💻

 ## 🌐 Socials: